 Bear in mind that you can do the same thing for free rather than paying a company to do it.
-The key is to select a star that you know you can find again.
-Name it anything you want, and then use a computer at home or at a library to print out a document proclaiming that name.
+Walk outside, pick out a nice star that you know you can find again, name it anything you want, and then use a computer at home or at a library to print out a document proclaiming that name.
 That will be just as unofficial as anything the star naming companies can do.

-Commercial star naming is similar to someone offering to name a street in New York City after whomever you want, for a fee.
+Commercial star naming is similar to someone offering to take your money and name a street in New York City after whomever you want.
 New Yorkers probably would never know about it, and if they did, they would ignore it.
 Mapmakers would not rush to update their maps.
-No one would start calling Broadway by the name you selected.
-If you told people about the name change as if you thought it was serious, they'd wonder why.
+No one would start calling Broadway "Uncle Fred Road," or whatever you had named it.
+If you told people about the name change as if you thought it was serious, they'd look at you like you were crazy.
+Thinking you've actually named a star is just as goofy.